-7 Conclusion
+8 Conclusion

-This paper estimates the impact of venture capital contract terms on startup outcomes and the split of value between entrepreneur and investor, using a dynamic search and matching model to control for endogenous selection.
+This paper estimates the impact of venture capital contract terms on startup outcomes and the split of value between entrepreneur and investor using a dynamic search and matching model to control for endogenous selection.
 Based on a new, large data set of first financing rounds, we find that contracts materially affect the value of the firm, as well as its split between entrepreneur and investor.
 Consistent with double moral hazard problems that are common in the literature, there is an internally optimal split between investor and entrepreneur that maximizes the probability of success.
 However, in virtually all deals, VCs receive more equity than is value-maximizing for the startup.
-All else equal, participation rights and investor board seats reduce company value, while shifting more value to the investors.
-Pay-to-play has the opposite effect.
-Conditioning on the entrepreneur's quality, high quality investors receive investor friendly terms, including larger equity shares, board seats and participation, whereas low-quality VCs sign contracts with pay-to-play.
-Due to the positive impact of VC quality on startup values, having a higher quality VC still benefits the startup and the entrepreneur in equilibrium, though not as much as they
+Due to the positive impact of VC quality on startup values, having a higher quality VC still benefits the startup and the entrepreneur in equilibrium, though not as much as they could in theory.
+Overall, our results show that selection of investors and entrepreneurs into deals is a first-order factor to take into account in both the empirical and theoretical literature on financial contracting.